B2B CONTENT MARKETING

 Turn your website into a key lead generation channel when you conduct a content audit for your SaaS business- Skale shows you how.

-So, first things first.
-What is a SaaS content audit and why is it important?
+So, first things first: what is a SaaS content audit and why is it important?

 It’s pretty much what it says on the tin: a systematic evaluation of your SaaS content.
 Its goal is to gather the data necessary to provide valuable insights about how to move forward.